steampixel/smartphone-halts-maul/README.md

 Happy coding :-)

 ## Changelog new release candidate

+## Changelog 1.20.0
 * First version of multi lingual SEO titles and descriptions
 * Simplified some translations
 * Separate routes for tasks
 * Added a sitemap
 * Removed Bromite Browser from recommendations
+* Moved categories into the filter tags
+* Use alternative frontends like Invidious
+* Added some new links

 ## Changelog 1.19.0
 * Added information on third party blocking